amazon-connect/amazon-connect-salesforce-scv/Solutions/VMX2-VoicemailExpress/readme.md

 ![Voicemail Express Architecture](Docs/Img/vmx2.png)

+## What's new
+-  Now supports multiple delivery models, including Amazon Connect Tasks, email delivery via Amazon Simple Email Service, Custom Salesforce Objects, as well as a plugin option for anything else you wish to use.
+-  Supports multiple installations in one account for different Connect instances
+-  Supports upgrades, rollbacks, and specific version installations
+-  Once prerequisites have been completed, the solution installs completely and is immediately useable without extensive configuration.
+From template launch to Voicemail delivery via Amazon Connect Task can be completed in less than 10 minutes.
+-  Improved documentation
+-  Improved deployment experience

 With Voicemail Express, customers can have the option to leave a voicemail for an agent or queue.
 Once the voicemail is recorded, a series of processes take place that ultimately result in:
 1. Voicemail stored in S3 as a .wav file
 2. Transcription of the voicemail